 Total knee replacement is an effective solution for osteoarthritis of the knee, and has been performed with great success in the United States since the 1960's.
 While total knee replacement surgery features a post-operative recovery period, the results are often life altering, and can allow patients to return to previous levels of activity and pursue active lifestyles.

 Younger patients, whose arthritis is limited to a single compartment in the knee, may be eligible for partial knee replacement.
 This procedure is minimally invasive, can be performed on an outpatient basis, and maintains more of the original bone, giving the patient a more natural feeling implant.

-Orthopedic Excellence in Manhattan, New York City
+Orthopaedic Excellence in Manhattan, New York City

-Dr. Robert Haar is one of New York City’s most trusted orthopedic physicians, and has years of experience performing both traditional, total knee replacement, as well as minimally invasive partial knee replacement.
+Dr. Robert Haar is one of New York City’s most trusted orthopaedic physicians, and has years of experience performing both traditional, total knee replacement, as well as minimally invasive partial knee replacement.
 Dr. Haar’s office, located on the Upper East Side, features an in-office, fully accredited ambulatory facility.
 This facility allows Dr. Haar to perform partial knee replacement and many sports medicine procedures in-house, allowing the patient return to his or her maximum level of activity in a shorter amount of time with the greatest amount of convenience.